 Image check in SE Ranking

-Images are scanned in SE Ranking’s Website Audit and On-Page SEO Checker tools.
+You can audit your site images using SE Ranking.
 The Image analysis section in the Website Audit will show a list of images missing the alt text and images that are too big.
 Make sure to fill the alt attribute for each picture on your website and reduce their size to speed up your website’s load times.
 Learn more about what aspects to check from our article on doing a site audit the right way.